SkyeActsOut/SkyMocha-Website/Readme.md

 Always a work-in-progress! :)

-## Current Update 6/7/2022
+## Summer Updates 6/7/2022 -> 8/20/2022

-Completely re-creating /Projects/ and making it into /portfolio/ using the React framework.
-Also creating a publications.html to support indexing in Google Scholar.
+Completely re-creating /Projects/ and making it into /portfolio/ using the React framework. /portfolio/ will be built around a .json file in order to make the addition and editing of projects far easier than creating individual .html pages for each project.
+Also creating a publications.html to support indexing in Google Scholar for the release of _Fight C'ub's Incel To Exploitable Chad Pipeline_.

 ## 5/22/2022